mia-bentzen/pica/README.md

 ```

 ## Scaling Modes
 - default: Just scales up your game without any squishing or stretching.
 Results in black border.
-Works well with anti-aliasing when drawing the screen.
+Works well with really small resolutions.
 - integer: Same as default, but it only scales up in integer increments.
 This means it won't ever have pixels of an uneven size.
-Results in more black borders
+Results in more black borders.

 ## Full example
 ```lua